-Here are few important tips for you as you learn to curate content effectively:
+Here are five important tips for you as you learn to curate content effectively:

 I am a firm believer in the importance of producing evergreen content.
 When you produce evergreen content, your older posts remain relevant over time, and thus remain useful to new readers.
 For this reason, you never have to trash your old content, because your content, and your magazine, are evergreen (useful and meaningful over time).

 Once you have a grasp of the concept of creating evergreen content, you can avoid the time-intensive task of weeding out old, time-sensitive content, and the work you put into writing your posts (and creating your magazine) will pay off for a far longer period.

 Note: You can curate the same post on different magazines created by you.
 This way you can have micro or macro magazines for your target topic.

 2. Follow topics: